 Needless to say, transfer taxes in Virginia are a hefty closing cost.
 You need to be prepared for that.

-And if you're buying a house, you can get up to 0.5% Clever Cash Back after your sale goes through.
+And if you're buying a house, you can get cash back after your sale goes through.

 When all's said and done, the money you save by using Clever should more than pay for your Virginia transfer tax fees!